team-moeller/better-access-charts/README.md

 **5. Set further attributes for the chart**

 The next step is to adapt the chart to your own needs.
-For example, you can define a [title](https://github.com/team-moeller/better-access-charts/wiki/showtitle), label the [axes](https://github.com/team-moeller/better-access-charts/wiki/xaxislabeltext) or adjust the [standard font size](https://github.com/team-moeller/better-access-charts/wiki/defaultfontsize).
+For example, you can define a [title](https://github.com/team-moeller/better-access-charts/wiki/showtitle), label the [axes](https://github.com/team-moeller/better-access-charts/wiki/xaxislabeltext) or adjust the [default font size](https://github.com/team-moeller/better-access-charts/wiki/defaultfontsize).

 The project currently has 36 properties.
 You can see all of these in the [documentation](https://github.com/team-moeller/better-access-charts/wiki/documentation) on the Wiki.
 I have also presented the individual progress in the [blog](https://blog.team-moeller.de/search/label/Better%20Access%20Charts).